afunnydev/tinysociety/content/articles/2020-06-29-tiny-house-on-wheels-or-vanlife.md

 ---
 title: Tiny Home on Wheels or Van?
 Here's How to Decide
-description: You want the flexiblity of moving with your home but can't settle on the best way to do it?
+description: Do you want the flexibility of moving with your home but can't settle on the best way to do it?
 We've been there.
 In this article, we explore the ups and downs of both alternatives depending on what's most important for you.
 slug: tiny-house-on-wheels-or-van
 author: felix
 image: /img/tiny-house-on-wheels-or-van-2600-1632.jpg
 overlay: true
-date: 2020-07-19T00:00:00.000Z
+date: 2023-02-18
-lastmod: 2020-07-19T00:00:00.000Z
+lastmod: 2023-02-19
 notloaded:
   need: true
 listing: